rancher/cattle/docs/source/installation/coreos.rst

 Adding a Server
 ***************
-When registering a server you need to specify that the user will be this core and not the root user.
+When registering a server you need to specify that the user will be the core user and not the root user.

 Don't put the SSH key in /home/core/.ssh/authorized_keys because that file may later be clobbered by update-ssh-keys used in CoreOS.
 Instead use the update-ssh-keys script to register the key.
 Additionally, when adding the agent you need specify the core user also.
 Run the below commands instead of the commands in the :ref:`generic-install`.

 .. code-block:: bash

-    curl -s http://<HOST:PORT>/v1/authorized_keys | update-ssh-keys -A dstack curl -X POST http://<HOST:PORT>:8080/v1/agents -F user=core
+    curl -s http://<HOST:PORT>/v1/authorized_keys | update-ssh-keys -A dstack curl -X POST http://<HOST:PORT>/v1/agents -F user=core

 Fleet
 *****